asktechsupport/help/dictionary.md

 # Networking Dictionary
 <p align="left">(<a href="#readme-top">back to top</a>)</p>

+## CIDR Notation

+CIDR notation is a shorthand way to represent a range of IP addresses by specifying the starting address and the size of the group using a suffix (like `/24`).

+source: ChatGPT

 ## IP Address

 A unique string of numbers separated by periods or colons that identifies each computer using the Internet Protocol to communicate over a network.